-To help you minimise both the stress and the impact of your event, we've compiled some of the venues that are doing the most to reduce their own impact.
-From venues investing in electric vehicle charging points, to those introducing holographic projection for hybrid events, you're sure to find a venue that knocks your guests' socks off - and keeps the footprint of your event as small as possible at the same time.
+To help you minimise both the stress and the impact of your event, we've curated some of the venues that are doing the most to reduce their impact.
+Whether it's venues incorporating electric vehicle charging points or embracing holographic projection for hybrid events, you're bound to discover a venue that not only wows your guests but also keeps your event's ecological footprint to a minimum.

-They don’t stop at their in-house measures, though: all of the Cutty Sark’s suppliers have to submit a sustainability policy before being brought on board, and all approved suppliers must have ULEZ compliant vehicles.
-All in, their efforts to reduce their impact are looking ship-shape, making them an ideal choice for a stylishly sustainable gala dinner!
+Their commitment to sustainability extends beyond their in-house measures.
+Cutty Sark ensures that all its suppliers submit a sustainability policy before partnering with them, and approved suppliers are mandated to operate ULEZ-compliant vehicles.
+All in all, their efforts to reduce their impact are looking ship-shape, making them an ideal choice for a stylishly sustainable gala dinner!